 This short excerpt from Lauren Panepinto’s blog post demonstrates the importance of working from reference.
 After reading this article, shoot digitally and use a prop to stand in for any objects.

 This is PRACTICE to learn how to shoot and work from reference.

-Shoot 4 Photos.
-Then Fill 4 pages in your sketchbook with drawings based on these photos / digital collages.
+Make sure to get some help.
+Shoot many photos and then pick 3 Photos.
+Then fill 3 pages in your sketchbook with drawings based on these photos / digital collages.

 SHARE BOTH THE REFERENCE AND THE SKETCHES WHEN DONE.

 Here are some previous student sketchbook samples.

 Choose CATEGORY (bottom right side): Sketchbook

 Please add your introduction by [DATE AND TIME].
 It should be between [200-250 words].